1. Home

 The upside of this method is it works for any JRE being used.
 The downside is an update of StayLinked (and thus the startup script) will not include the manual script adjustment.

-If you are not using JSSE and are instead using TLS 1.0, please contact support for assistance.
+If you are not using JSSE and are instead need to use TLS 1.0 with a private CA, please contact support for assistance.